Skip links

 We do offer moulds—for a fee—to help avoid future issues.

-Direct casting isn’t experimental—it’s just exposed.
-Exposed to the unpredictable forces that even the best casting systems cannot entirely eliminate.
+Direct casting isn’t experimental—it’s just exposed to the unpredictable forces that even the best casting systems cannot entirely eliminate.
 And while our success rate is north of 99%, the occasional failure is a reality.
-That’s not typical.
-That’s rare.
-But it can happen.
-And when it does, the risk—creative and financial—sits with the client.
+That’s not typical but it can happen, when it does, the risk—creative and financial—sits with the client.

 If you’re sending something fragile, complex, or irreplaceable, talk to us first.
-We’ll advise.
-We’ll help you choose the right approach.
-Because while direct casting offers freedom, it works best when both sides know what’s at stake.
+We’ll advise and we’ll help you choose the right approach.